Today, I want to write about the growth my blog has had and my 2018 blogging goals.

 This is easier said than done.
 Because if you are like me when you start you have no clue where you want to go or how you want to get there.
 So, this may be hard to implement.

-Focus on the areas that bring you the most return
+2. Focus on areas that bring the most return

 I spent hours a day on Instagram posting pictures, finding hashtags and being part of comment pods.
 But all that work and energy was only bringing a few clicks to my blog.
-The hours I spent on Instagram was not worth the return in views I was getting.
+The hours I spent on Instagram were not worth the return in the views I was getting.

 I still love Instagram and use it, but no longer spend hours on it.
 Instead, I spend less time on platforms that bring me 98% of my traffic.
 (Hint, hint, its Pinterest)